-Refer to Figure 2-3 when completing the following steps to apply power to the system.
+Refer to Figure 2-5 when completing the following steps to apply power to the system:

-- 1. Locate the power switch 1, the power cord, and the power connector 2.
+- 1. Locate the power switch 0, the power cord, and the power connector 2.
 (Note that non-U.S. power cords are shipped separately in country kits.) - 2.
-Place the power switch \square in the 0 (OFF) position.

-- 3. Plug the power cord into the power connector 2 and then into the connector for the primary power source. - 4.
-Place the power switch 1 in the 1 (ON) position.
+Place the power switch 0 in the 0 (OFF) position.
+Note that you should press the side marked 1 so that the side marked 0 becomes visible. - 3.
+Plug the power cord into the power connector 2 and then into the connector for the primary power source. - 4.
+Place the power switch 0 in the 1 (ON) position.
+Note that you should press the side marked 0 so that the side marked 1 becomes visible.

-Figure 2-3 Applying Power
+Figure 2-5 Applying Power